aakatev/dmc-stack/README.md

 ### Important

+*Note:*

-Note: (1) The following software is distributed for educational purposes only, and by no means is ready for production!
+(1) The following software is distributed for educational purposes only, and by no means is ready for production!

-Note: (2) The following software was tested on various Debian-based distributions of Linux(incl.
+(2) The following software was tested on various Debian-based distributions of Linux(incl.
 Ubuntu), and some of them require to run docker commands as <code>sudo</code>.
 No guarantees in Win or Mac workability!

 Requirments: cmake, gcc, docker ce